Safety in Hong Kong

 Road safety in Hong Kong

 Hong Kong has a well-developed system of roads, and an admirably efficient public transportation system.
 Orderly congestion is standard in the city, especially during rush hour.
-Road accident deaths in Hong Kong are also fairly low with 120 people, on average, dying in road accidents per year.
-According to the Hong Kong Monthly Digest of Statistics, however, this is part of a general trend that has seen casualties progressively decrease from a significantly higher 202 people in 2003.
+Road accident deaths in Hong Kong are also fairly low, but caution should nonetheless.

 Health safety in Hong Kong